matrix-construct/construct/doc/BUILD.md

 ```
 ./autogen.sh
-./configure --prefix=$PWD/build --with-included-boost --with-included-rocksdb
+./configure --prefix=$PWD/build
 make install
 ```

 > The `--with-included-*` will fetch, configure **and build** the dependencies included as submodules.
+The result will not be installable on the system without this repository remaining intact.
 Please read the compatibility primer first to understand which options you need or don't need on your system.